 - A form of proxy accompanies this document.
-The notes to the proxy form include instructions on how to appoint the Chairman of the AGM as a proxy and should be followed to the proxy and should be followed to the proxy accompanies this document.
-The notes to the proxy form include instructions on how to appoint the Chairman of the AGM as a proxy and should be followed to the proxy accompanies this document.
-The notes to the proxy form include instructions on how to appoint the Chairman of the AGM as a proxy and should be followed to the proxy accompanies this document.
-The notes to the proxy form include instructions on how to appoint the Chairman of the AGM as a proxy and should be followed to the proxy accompanies the proxy accompanies the proxy and should be followed to the proxy accompanies to the proxy accompanies the proxy accompanies to the proxy accompanies the proxy accompanies to the proxy accompanies to the proxy accompanies to the proxy accompanies the proxy accompanies to the proxy accompanies to the proxy accompanies to the proxy accompanies the proxy accompanies to the proxy accompanies t - To be valid, a proxy form, and the original or duly certified copy of the power of attorney or other authority (if any) under which it is signed or authenticated, should reach the Company's registrar, Share Registrars Limited, 3 The Millennium Centre, Crosby Way, Farnham, Surrey GU9 7XX, by no later than 11.00 a.m. on 12 June 2023. - If a member returns more than one proxy form, either by paper or electronic communication, the appointment received last by the Registrar before the latest time for the receipt of proxies will take precedence. - In the case of joint holders of shares, the vote of the first named in the register of members who tenders a vote shall be accepted to the exclusion of the votes of other joint - A member that is a company or other organisation not having a physical presence cannot attend in person but can appoint someone to represent it.
-This can be done by the appointment of a proxy (described in Notes 3 to 7 above) - 10.
-In order for a proxy appointment made by means of CREST to be valid, the appropriate CREST message (a "CREST Proxy Instruction") must be properly authenticated in accordance with Euroclear UK & International Limited's specifications and must contain the information required for such instructions, as described in the CREST Manual.
+The notes to the proxy form include instructions on how to appoint the Chairman of the AGM as a proxy and should be followed - To be valid, a proxy form, and the original or duly certified copy of the power of attorney or other authority (if any) under which it is signed or authenticated, should reach the Company's registrar, Share Registrars Limited, 3 The Millennium Centre, Crosby Way, Farnham, Surrey GU9 7XX, by no later than 11.00 a.m. on 23 July 2024. - If a member returns more than one proxy form, either by paper or electronic communication, the appointment received last by the Registrar before the latest time for the receipt of proxies will take precedence. - In the case of joint holders of shares, the vote of the first named in the register of members who tenders a vote shall be accepted to the exclusion of the votes of other joint - A member that is a company or other organisation not having a physical presence cannot attend in person but can appoint someone to represent it.
+This can be done by the appointment of a proxy (described in Notes 3 to 7 above).

+10. In order for a proxy appointment made by means of CREST to be valid, the appropriate CREST message (a "CREST Proxy Instruction") must be properly authenticated in accordance with Euroclear UK & International Limited's specifications and must contain the information required for such instructions, as described in the CREST Manual.
 The message must be transmitted so as to be received by Share Registrars (ID 7RA36) no later than 48 hours, excluding non-working days, before the time fixed for the AGM.
 For this purpose, the time of receipt will be taken to be the time (as determined by the timestamp applied to the message by the CREST Applications Host) from which Share Registrars is able to retrieve the message by enquiry to CREST.
 After this time any change of instructions to proxies appointed through CREST should be communicated to the appointee through other means.
 Euroclear UK & International Limited does not make available special procedures in CREST for any particular messages and normal system timings and limitations will apply in relation to the input of a CREST Proxy Instruction.
 It is the responsibility of the CREST member concerned to take such action as shall be necessary to ensure that a message is transmitted by means of the CREST System by any particular time.
 The Company may treat as invalid a CREST Proxy Instruction in the circumstances set out in Regulation 35(5)(a) of the Uncertificated Securities Regulations 2001.